Updated August 23, 2018

 Why didn’t this go through the legislature?

-Proponents of the water bond asked the Legislature to include at least $3 billion of items in this measure in Senate Bill 5 (DeLeon), the legislative water and park bond.
+Proponents of the water bond asked the Legislature to include at least $3 billion of items in this measure in Proposition 68 (DeLeon), the legislative water and park bond.
 But the legislature decided not to accept this increase in the bond package.
 For this reason, the supporters of this measure decided to proceed with the initiative.

-Senate Bill 5 will appear on the June, 2018 ballot.
+Proposition 68 was passed on the June, 2018 ballot.
 Although it includes some water elements, it is not a comprehensive water bond.
-The water bond initiative includes a wide variety of programs which are not covered by Senate Bill 5.
+The water bond initiative includes a wide variety of programs which are not covered by Proposition 68.
 There is little overlap between the two measures.
-The water bond initiative will appear on the November, 2018 ballot.
+Proposition 3 will appear on the November, 2018 ballot.

 Who supports the water bond?

-The bond will be endorsed by a wide variety of conservation, agricultural, water, environmental justice and civic organizations.
+Proposition 3 is supported by a wide variety of conservation, agricultural, water, environmental justice and civic organizations.
+For our complete endorsement list click here.

 Why should so much money be devoted to meeting the water needs of the Central Valley watershed?